Market Design with Distributional Objectives: Proofs of Auxiliary Results, Definitions, Examples

 \subsection{Proof of the Statement in Example \ref{ex:ladfail}}

-We prove the statement that the diversity index defined in Example \ref{ex:ladfail} satisfies ordinal concavity.
+We prove the statement that the distributional objective defined in Example \ref{ex:ladfail} satisfies ordinal concavity.
 We consider several cases depending on the value of $\xi$ used in the definition of ordinal concavity.

 \emph{Case 1:} $\xi=\xi(\{x,y\})$.
 Let $t\in \calt$ be the type of the student associated with contract $x$ and $t'\in \calt$ be the type of the student associated with contract $z$.
 If $\tilde{\xi}_{c}^{t'}=0$, then $\tilde{\xi}=\xi(\emptyset)$ or $\tilde{\xi}=\xi(\{y\})$.
 For $\tilde \xi=\xi(\emptyset)$, we have $f(\tilde \xi + \xi(\{x\}))>f(\tilde \xi)$.
 Therefore, condition (ii) in the definition of ordinal concavity is satisfied.
 For $\tilde \xi=\xi(\{y\})$, we have $f(\xi-\chi_{c,t})=f(\xi)$ and $f(\tilde \xi+\chi_{c,t})=f(\tilde \xi)$.
 Therefore, condition (iii) in the definition of ordinal concavity is satisfied.
 However, if $\tilde{\xi}_{c}^{t'}=1$, then $\tilde{\xi}=\xi(\{z\})$ or $\tilde{\xi}=\xi(\{y,z\})$.
 For both values of $\tilde \xi$, $f(\xi-\chi_{c,t}+\chi_{c,t'})>f(\xi)$, which means that condition (i) in the definition of ordinal concavity is satisfied.